Contact Info

 Degree Length and Course Units

-Students are expected to complete the degree within six years.
-All students must complete a minimum of 60 units of graduate-level coursework for the PhD, but they must not exceed 72 units of credit.
+Students are expected to complete the degree within five years.
+All students must complete a minimum of 42 units of graduate-level coursework for the PhD.
 A typical semester course load for the first year of study is 12 units.
-The semester course load for the second and third years is typically 9 units.
-After 60 units have been completed, students will work with their advisors to identify the appropriate registration options to maintain full-time status.
+The semester course load for the second year is typically 9 units.
+After 42 units have been completed, students will work with their advisors to identify the appropriate registration options to maintain full-time status.

 Master's Degree

-The department does not admit students for a stand alone master’s degree; completion of the MA degree is a required step in the process of earning the PhD
+The department does not admit students for a standalone master's degree; completion of the MA degree along the way to the PhD is a required step in the process of earning the PhD.

 Students are expected to receive their MA degree by the end of their second year or fourth semester of full-time study.

-The universal requirements for the MA in Anthropology are as follows:
+The universal requirements for the MA in Anthropology are as follows, although each concentration has additional requirements, such as a second-year paper, project, or portfolio:

 - Theory requirement.
-All students are required to take ANTHRO 5712 during their first year.
+All students are required to take ANTHRO 5473 Social Theory and Anthropology during their first year.
 Under special circumstances, this requirement may be delayed or waived by petitioning the departmental faculty.
 This request should be initiated through the student’s advisor.

-- Two subdisciplinary course requirements.
-Graduate students earning a PhD in Anthropology are expected to have familiarity across the subdisciplines of anthropology.
-To this end, all MA students must complete at least one course taught by a faculty member in the anthropology department in each of the two concentrations other than their own.
-ANTHRO 5712 may satisfy the sociocultural requirement.
-Courses taken in other concentrations should strengthen the student’s understanding of the subfield, complement their research, and ideally, enhance their ability to teach across subfields.
-Students with good cause to substitute prior extensive coursework in the subdiscipline — especially in the context of a master’s degree from another university — for one or both of the other subdisciplinary requirements may petition the relevant subdisciplinary faculty to do so.
+- One subfield course requirement.
+Graduate students earning a PhD in Anthropology are expected to have familiarity across the subfields of anthropology.
+To this end, all students must complete at least one course taught by a faculty member in the anthropology department in one subfield other than their own.
+Courses taken in other concentrations should strengthen the student's understanding of the subfield, complement their research, and, ideally, enhance their ability to teach across subfields.
+Students with good cause to substitute prior extensive coursework in the subfield — especially in the context of a master's degree from another university — for the other subfield requirement may petition the relevant subfield faculty to do so.

 - Petition for the award of the master's degree.
 Once a student has completed all requirements for the MA degree, the student and their advisor submit a petition to the chair.
 The chair circulates the petition to the entire faculty and reports the successful completion of requirements to the Office of Graduate Studies, Arts & Sciences.